Conditional Antibody Design as 3D Equivariant Graph Translation

 \section{Local Geometry}

 Since both RMSD and TM-score reflect the correctness of global geometry, we further provide RMSD of bond lengths and angles to validate the local geometry for Section~\ref{sec:design}.
 The bond lengths are measured in angstroms and the angles consist of the three conventional dihedral angles of the backbone structure, namely $\phi, \psi, \omega$~\citep{ramachandran1963stereochemistry}.
 The RMSD of angles is implemented as the average of RMSD on their cosine values.
-The results are shown in Table~\ref{tab:local_geom} indicate that our model still achieves much better performance regarding the local geometry.
+The results shown in Table~\ref{tab:local_geom} indicate that our model still achieves much better performance regarding the local geometry.
 We find that RefineGNN achieves relatively low performance on modeling local geometry, which might be because that its indirect loss on various invariant features cannot ensure atoms in the backbone are equally supervised.
 For example, the precision of the coordinates of the carboxy carbon is relatively low with a high RMSD of 10.8, which results in the high error in bond lengths of local geometry.